 More speed means less latency (delay).
 That means less delay for the data to get from Point A to Point B. That’s vital when data transfer between two points absolutely must happen as soon as possible, in real time.

 5G will allow that.
-It will have a radical impact on many sectors and innovations: self-driving cars and telemedicine.
-But it’s other areas too, such as education, remote communications, video streaming, and more.
+It will have a radical impact on many sectors and innovations: like self-driving cars and telemedicine.
+But it’ll affect other areas, too, such as education, remote communications, video streaming, and more.

 Remember how much things have changed over the past 20 years.
 How the things technology allows you to do today wouldn’t have seemed possible 20 years ago.